Use Kubernetes YAML files to configure scaling configurations of the Elastic Container Instance type

 • Click Details in the Actions column.

-5. In the upper part of the details page, click the Instance Configuration Sources tab.
+5. Click the Instance Configuration Sources tab.

 6. On the Scaling Configurations tab, click Create Scaling Configuration.